-Herb-crusted, pan-seared pork tenderloin with apples is the perfect fancy but easy dinner you can make at home.
+Herb-crusted, pan-seared pork medallions is the perfect fancy but easy dinner you can make at home.
+The savory sweet combination of apples and pork is a meal that the whole family will love!

 Pan-Seared Pork Tenderloin with Apples recipe

-I love quick dinners for those crazy, busy evenings, but I also love when I can take the time for a meal that may take a bit more time than the average "quick dinners."
+I love quick dinners for those super busy evenings, but I also love when I can take the time for a more detailed weeknight dinner.
+However, those recipes still need to be easy!

-But those meals still need to be easy.
-If I can get a fancy dinner on the table in 45 minutes or less, I'm always thrilled.
+If I can get a fancy meal on the dinner table in 45 minutes or less, I'm always thrilled.
+These pan-seared juicy pork medallions are just that!

-You'll be surprised how quickly this decadent pan-seared pork tenderloin with apples comes together!
-I'm certain it will be one of your favorite dishes soon.
+You'll be surprised how quickly these decadent pan-fried pork medallions with apples comes together!
+I'm certain it will soon be one of your favorite dishes.

 Is pork red meat or white meat?